 New York Wrongful Death Lawyers

 When somebody dies due to another party’s negligence, family members of the deceased may be able to recover compensation under certain circumstances by filing a wrongful death lawsuit.
 The idea of taking legal action may be far from your mind if you have recently lost a loved one, but the right attorneys can handle delicate legal and financial matters that may arise if you have suffered a sudden tragedy.
+Although neither a settlement nor a verdict can bring someone you love back, knowing that your lawyers care and are dedicated to giving voice to your loss can help.

 The attorneys of Block O’Toole & Murphy have won more results exceeding $1,000,000 than any other law firm in New York every year since 2012, including a $15 million settlement in a wrongful death case.
 Call 212-736-5300 or fill out our contact form to receive a free, no-obligation legal consultation.

-Legal Theory Behind a New York Wrongful Death Lawsuit
+- Legal Theory Behind Wrongful Death Lawsuits

-The goal of a wrongful death lawsuit is to ensure the survivors that the victim has left behind are compensated for the financial loss they will experience as a result of the victim’s untimely death.
+The goal of a wrongful death lawsuit is to ensure that the survivors the victim had left behind are compensated for the financial loss they will experience as a result of the victim’s untimely death.
 Although no amount of money could ever take the place of the presence of a beloved family member, the damages recovered in a wrongful death lawsuit are meant not only to ease the unavoidable financial burden that arises after such a tragic death (i.e. funeral and medical expenses), but also to provide for the family in the coming years, especially if the victim was the household’s main source of income.

 If you are considering bringing a wrongful death lawsuit, it is important to be aware that under New York State law, it must be filed within two years of the victim’s date of death.